 But, that role of caregiver, I determined, was a role I want to do everything I can to avoid doing again.

 Fast forward, two years later, we welcomed premie twins into the world – two beautiful 4-pound baby boys.

 I knew just enough to be dangerous in terms of toxins in baby products.
 I, at least, knew to avoid the items they give you in the hospital even though I wasn’t entirely sure why.
 So, I ventured to the health food store and bought baby lotion and shampoo and brought it home to research the ingredients -- only to find carcinogens in it.

 To say I was shocked is an understatement.
 What the heck?
 Why is something known to cause cancer in a baby product, first of all.
 Second of all, this is supposed to be organic or at least natural.
 The bottle was green.
 I mean, there was a plant on it anyway.
 The name sounds organic (hello, greenwashing…grr…).
 How is this possible?
 How is this allowed?
 This isn’t right.
 People need to know about this.
 I need to do something about this.
 And, by the way, I am not putting something that is known to cause cancer on my tiny babies, so I’m going to throw this bottle right on out.

 That’s when Pandora’s box officially opened for me.
 That is where I discovered my passion.
 I started researching environmental toxins and sharing what I learned with anyone who would listen.
 And, I haven’t looked back.

-I have since turned this passion of educating and advocating on the importance (and how-tos) of limiting exposure to environmental toxins into a career.
+I have since turned this passion for educating and advocating on the importance (and how-tos) of limiting exposure to environmental toxins into a career.
 And, I absolutely love what I do.
 I love helping you navigate this world that can be too often toxic, overwhelming, and full of not so kosher marketing tricks.
-I love helping you discover great products that are both safe and high performing.
+I love helping you discover great products that are both safe and high-performing.
 I love being this resource for you.